Symbolic Implementation of Extensions of the $\texttt{PyCosmo}$ Boltzmann Solver: A simple model: Dark Energy with a constant equation of state

 For a constant dark energy equation of state $w_\mathrm{de}$, the dark energy density is given by\footnote{In the code, $w_\mathrm{de}$ is written as the parameter \texttt{w0}.}

 We immediately see that $\rho=\textrm{const}$. for a cosmological constant with $w_\mathrm{de}=-1$.
 The Hubble parameter is given by

-In this equation, $\Omega_r$ is the radiation density which includes photons and massless neutrinos, $\Omega_m$ the matter density, $\Omega_\kappa$ the curvature density and $\Omega_\Lambda$ the dark energy density.
+In this equation, $\Omega_r$ is the radiation density which includes photons and massless neutrinos, $\Omega_m$ the matter density, $\Omega_\kappa$ the curvature density (listed for completeness, even though the Boltzmann solver in \PyCosmo\ currently only supports flat models) and $\Omega_\Lambda$ the dark energy density.
 In all cases, $\Omega_i$ is defined as the fraction of the energy density of the corresponding component today and the critical energy density $\rho_\mathrm{crit}$ of the Universe.

 In the case of a cosmological constant, there are no dark energy perturbations.
 For $w_\mathrm{de}\neq -1$, we can write down the dark energy equations following \cite{ma,dodelson} and obtain

 where all derivatives are with respect to the conformal time $\eta$ and we use the conformal Newtonian gauge as in \cite{pycosmo}.
 The anisotropic stress, $\sigma_\mathrm{de}$, vanishes, which deletes one term in the second perturbation equation.